livewire/livewire/docs/redirecting.md

 Because Livewire requests aren't standard full-page browser requests, standard HTTP redirects won't work.
 Instead, you need to trigger redirects via JavaScript.
 Fortunately, Livewire hides this complexity by allowing you to use [Laravel's built-in redirect utilties](https://laravel.com/docs/responses#redirects) within your components.
 Internally, Livewire will handle the process of redirecting on the frontend.

+## Basic usage

-Here's an example of a `CreatePost` Livewire component that redirects the user to another page after they submit the form to create a post:
+Below is an example of a `CreatePost` Livewire component that redirects the user to another page after they submit the form to create a post:

 ```php
 <?php